Chiny: History of counts of Chiny

 The first dynasty ruled from 980 to 1384.

 From 980, Arnoul of Burgundy-Granson, became the first Count of Chiny.
 By his marriage to Mathilde, daughter of Ricuin, Duke of Mosellane and Count of Ardennes, he acquired the dowry of his wife, a land of forests rich with game, crossed by a capricious river, the Semois.
 His son Othon of Warcq, left his small fortress on the Meuse to site the Château de Chiny on a rocky spur overlooking the river.
 In the eleventh century, the Château was a formidable barrier in the region.
 The area that was ruled by the count was huge: 246 towns, 57 castles, 1412 villages.

-The fourth Count, Louis II, loved hunting parties and held them in his huge game park starting in 1040.
+The fourth count, Louis II, loved hunting parties and held them in his huge game park starting in 1040.
 It was then that the legend relates that a young lord named Thibault, a descendant of the Counts of Champagne, secretly left his father's house to offer his services in the Ardennes forest near Chiny, where he established a hermitage and found a source of holy springs.
 Louis II built a large shrine to the spring's healing powers.
 The shrine became famous, with many pilgrims who came to implore the grace of Saint-Thibault.
-Later, monks from Calabria, Italy, founded a Monastery nearby at Orval.
+Later, monks from Calabria, Italy, founded an abbey in nearby Orval.

-Arnoul, a successor, regularly confronted Count Godfrey of Bouillon, leader of the first Crusade and nephew of Queen Mathilde.
-They eventually became friends and Arnoul entrusted Godfrey both his sons, Otto and Louis, to take part in the first Crusade.
-Returning from the Crusade, Otto, was in turn count of Chiny, but he found Orval falling in ruins.
+Arnoul, a successor, regularly confronted Count Godfrey of Bouillon, leader of the First Crusade and nephew of Queen Mathilde.
+They eventually became friends and Arnoul entrusted Godfrey both his sons, Otto and Louis, to take part in the First Crusade.
+Returning from the Crusade, Otto, was in turn Count of Chiny, but he found Orval falling in ruins.
 The Calabrian monks left in 1108, and the Cistercians revived Orval.